AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > A public execution request may originate from a public call enqueued by a transaction's private segment ([`enqueuedPublicFunctionCalls`](../calls/enqueued-calls.md)), or from a public [fee preparation](../gas-and-fees#fee-preparation) or [fee distribution](../gas-and-fees#fee-distribution) call.

 In order to execute public contract bytecode, the AVM requires some context.
-An [**execution context**](#execution-context) all information necessary to initiate AVM execution, including the relevant contract's bytecode and all state maintained by the AVM.
+An [**execution context**](#execution-context) contains all information necessary to initiate AVM execution, including the relevant contract's bytecode and all state maintained by the AVM.
 A **contract call** initializes an execution context and triggers AVM execution within that context.

 Instruction-by-instruction, the AVM [executes](#execution) the bytecode specified in its context.
 An **instruction** is a bytecode entry that, when executed, modifies the AVM's execution context according to the instruction's definition in the ["AVM Instruction Set"](./instruction-set).
 Execution within a context ends when the AVM encounters a [**halt**](#halting).